 1. Set the lookawayType to "total" to accumulate lookaway time until the child has looked away for a total of lookawayThreshold seconds.
 (For instance, if the lookawayThreshold is 2, then the trial will end after the child looks away for 0.5s, then 1s, then 0.5s.)
 2. Set the lookawayType to "continuous" to require that the child look away for a continuous lookawayThreshold-second interval.
-(For instance, if the lookawayThreshold is 2, then the child might look away for 1s, 1.5s, and 1s but the trial would continue until she looked away for 2s.)
+(For instance, if the lookawayThreshold is 2, then the child block away for a continuous lookawayThreshold-second interval.
+(For instance, if the lookawayThreshold is 2, then the child block away for 1s, 1.5s, and 1s but the trial would continue until she looked away for 2s.)